Burford Capital : Notification of transactions by PDMRs | MarketScreener

 Notification of transactions by persons discharging managerial responsibilities

-Burford Capital Limited ("Burford"), the leading global finance and investment management firm focused on law, has been notified of the usual annual transactions associated with certain estate planning by Christopher P. Bogart, Burford's Chief Executive Officer, and Jonathan Molot, Burford's Chief Investment Officer.
+Burford Capital Limited ("Burford"), the leading global finance and investment management firm focused on law, has been notified of certain share purchases made this afternoon by Christopher P. Bogart, Burford's Chief Executive Officer, and Jonathan Molot, Burford's Chief Investment Officer.

-As announced previously, Mr Bogart transferred 7,647,727 ordinary shares in Burford to Christopher Bogart LLC ("CB LLC"), a company which is controlled by Mr Bogart.
-Ongoing annual movement of ownership interests in CB LLC back-and-forth between Mr Bogart and annual trusts established by Mr Bogart of which he and his family members are the beneficiaries is expected as a normal part of the US estate planning undertaken.
-Certain further such movements occurred as of 1 August 2019, with a 40.582321% interest in CB LLC being returned to Mr Bogart from the Christopher P. Bogart 2018 Trust.
-Mr Bogart subsequently transferred a 40.582321% interest in CB LLC to the Christopher P. Bogart 2019 Trust, of which Mr Bogart is initially the sole beneficiary.
-These transfers do not affect the overall interest in shares in Burford held by Mr Bogart and the associated annual trusts.
+As outlined in previous announcements, Mr Bogart and Mr Molot can confirm that they have purchased shares following release of Burford's response to the Muddy Waters report.
+Mr Bogart purchased 123,747 ordinary shares of nil par value in Burford ("Ordinary Shares") and Mr Molot purchased 350,643 Ordinary Shares, in each case on the market at a price of 663.77 pence per share.

-As announced previously, Mr Molot transferred 4,000,000 ordinary shares in Burford to Jonathan Molot LLC ("JM LLC"), a company which is controlled by Mr Molot.
-Ongoing annual movement of ownership interests in JM LLC back-and-forth between Mr Molot and annual trusts established by Mr Molot of which he and his family members are the beneficiaries is expected as a normal part of the US estate planning undertaken.
-Certain further such movements occurred as of 1 August 2019, with a 2.89204% interest in JM LLC being returned to Mr Molot from the Jonathan T. Molot 2017 Trust, and a 15.7978% interest in JM LLC being returned to Mr Molot from the Jonathan T. Molot 2018 Trust.
-Mr Molot subsequently transferred a 41.8878% interest in JM LLC to the Jonathan T. Molot 2019 Trust, of which Mr Molot is initially the sole beneficiary.
-These transfers do not affect the overall interest in shares in Burford held by Mr Molot and the associated annual trusts.
+As a result of these transactions, Mr Bogart controls a total of 8,910,037 Ordinary Shares in Burford, amounting to 4.08% of the issued share capital and Mr Molot also controls a total of 8,910,037 Ordinary Shares in Burford, amounting to 4.08% of the issued share capital.

-The Notification of Dealing Forms for each of the transfers mentioned above are included at the end of this announcement.
-These notifications are provided in accordance with the requirements of the Market Abuse Regulation.
+The Notification of Dealing Forms for each of the transactions mentioned above are included at the end of this announcement.

 For further information, please contact: